Intellivision: Software

 Most of the early games are based on traditional real-world concepts such as sports, with an emphasis on realism and depth of play within the technology of the time.
 The Intellivision was not marketed as a toy; as such, games such as Sea Battle and B-17 Bomber are not made in the pick-up-and-play format like arcade games.
 Reading the instructions is often a prerequisite.
 Every cartridge produced by Mattel Electronics includes two plastic controller overlays to help navigate the 12-button keypad, although not every game uses it.
 Game series, or networks, are Major League Sports, Action, Strategy, Gaming, Children's Learning, and later Space Action and Arcade.
-The network concept was dropped in 1983, as was the convenient gate-fold style box for storing the cartridge, instructions, and overlays.
+The network concept was dropped in 1983, as was the convenient gatefold-style box for storing the cartridge, instructions, and overlays.

-Starting in 1981 programmers looking for credit and royalties on sales began leaving both APh and Mattel Electronics to create Intellivision cartridges for third-party publishers.
+Starting in 1981, programmers looking for credit and royalties on sales began leaving both APh and Mattel Electronics to create Intellivision cartridges for third-party publishers.
 They helped form Imagic in 1981, and in 1982 others joined Activision and Atari.
-Cheshire Engineering was formed by a few senior APh programmers including David Rolfe, author of the Exec, and Tom Loughry, creator of one of the most popular Intellivision games Advanced Dungeons and Dragons.
+Cheshire Engineering was formed by a few senior APh programmers including David Rolfe, author of the Exec, and Tom Loughry, creator of one of the most popular Intellivision games, Advanced Dungeons and Dragons.
 Cheshire created Intellivision games for Activision.
 Third-party developers Activision, Imagic, and Coleco started producing Intellivision cartridges in 1982, and Atari, Parker Brothers, Sega, and Interphase followed in 1983.
 The third-party developers, not having legal access to Exec knowledge, often bypassed the Exec framework to create smooth 30 Hz and 60 Hz Intellivision games such as The Dreadnaught Factor.
 Cheaper ROM prices also allowed for progressively larger games as 8K, 12K, and 16K cartridges became common.
-The first Mattel Electronics Intellivision game to run at 60 Hz is Masters of the Universe in 1983.
+The first Mattel Electronics Intellivision game to run at 60 Hz was Masters of the Universe in 1983.
 Marketing dubbed the term "Super Graphics" on the game's packaging and marketing.

 Mattel Electronics had a competitive advantage in its team of experienced and talented programmers.
 As competitors often depended on licensing well known trademarks to sell video games, Mattel focused on original ideas.
 Don Daglow was a key early programmer at Mattel and became director of Intellivision game development.
-Daglow created Utopia, a precursor to the sim genre and, with Eddie Dombrower, the ground breaking sports simulation World Series Major League Baseball.
+Daglow created Utopia, a precursor to the sim genre and, with Eddie Dombrower, the ground-breaking sports simulation World Series Major League Baseball.
 Daglow was also involved with the popular Intellivision games Tron Deadly Discs and Shark!
 Shark!.
 After Mattel Electronics closed in 1984, its programmers continued to make significant contributions to the videogame industry.
 Don Daglow and Eddie Dombrower went on to Electronic Arts to create Earl Weaver Baseball, and Don Daglow founded Stormfront Studios.
 Bill Fisher, Steve Roney, and Mike Breen founded Quicksilver Software, and David Warhol founded Realtime Associates.